 Your car relies on your battery when you fire up the engine.
 But when your vehicle is running, your battery relies on the alternator to help it stay charged.
 If your alternator isn't working correctly, it can’t charge your battery effectively, which can make it hard to start your car even if you were just driving!

 If your car won't start after driving, there's a chance it might be your alternator.
 Bring your car into a Firestone Complete Auto Care for a diagnostics check to find out what the problem could be.

 Cranking the engine takes a tremendous amount of power from your battery, but as mentioned previously, the alternator recharges your battery while the engine runs.
 If you’re frequently going on short drives, though, the alternator might not have enough time to properly recharge your battery between pit stops — especially if you have an older battery.
 In the long run, frequent short trips can shorten your car battery’s lifespan.

 Nothing lasts forever, including your car's battery.
 In some cases, your vehicle's battery could last up to five years, but that depends on where you live and how you drive.
 Extreme temperatures, frequent short trips, and general everyday use could shorten the life of your battery to two to three years.
 If your car battery dies quickly, even after a jumpstart, it might be time for a new one.

 Check and Replace Your Battery

 Are you tired of bringing out the jumper cables every time you need to start your car?
 Get your battery tested for free at a Firestone Complete Auto Care near you.
 We'll tell you how healthy your battery is and how much life is left in it.
 Additionally, our Complete Battery and Electrical System check can help locate the issue if something is draining your battery.
-And if it's time for a new battery, we'll install a reliable new battery that fits your vehicle.
+And if it's time for a new battery, we'll install a reliable replacement battery.